-FFM Scoring Contest Edition 2 is OPEN for registration!
+FFM Scoring Contest Edition 2 registration is now closed!

 The contestants have to write an original music for the following scene from the film Petya of My Petya.